 Risks of Inhaling THC-O

-Although THC-O isn’t harmful by itself, it may be harmful if consumed through an inhalable method, such as vapes, flower, or dab rigs.
+Although THC-O isn’t generally harmful, it may be harmful if consumed through an inhalable method, such as vapes, flower, or dab rigs.

 THC-O is the acetate ester form of THC.
 It’s created by combining THC (usually delta 8) with acetic anhydride.